 If you're not grinding herb regularly, you probably don't need a weed grinder.
 Sure, it's an extra piece you'll have to carry around, but it doesn't take up much space.
 Weed grinders pulverize your flower into fine particles to improve airflow when smoking or vaping.
 Breaking your nug into granules enables you to pack your bowl with plenty of airflow for you to take an effortless draw.
 Densely packing a bowl or vaporizer makes it harder for you to inhale.

 Instead, you're left burning more of your material than you need just because you couldn't get a good draw from it.
 A weed grinder can give you access to more of the natural chemical compounds found in marijuana strains.
-You'll notice more pronounced and impressive effects, and it all starts with a dependable weed grinder.

 How Does A Weed Grinder Work?